FridaWikell/frisa-booking/README.md

 ![Navigation bar as a not logged in user](doc/navbar-not-logged-in.webp)

 The navigation bar makes it easy for the user to navigate at the site.
 It takes the user directly to the home page, about page, booking page, sign in page and sign up page.
-This helps the user to get a overview of the website.
+This helps the user to get an overview of the website.

 #### Navigation bar (as a logged in user)

 ![Navigation bar as a logged in user](doc/navbar-logged-in.webp)

 The navigation bar for a logged in user is almost the same as the not logged in user.
-The main difference is that the sign in and sign up links are replaced with the users username and sign out links.
+The main difference is that the sign up and sign in links are replaced with the users username and sign out links.
 The users username is linking to the page where the user can see their bookings.

 #### Navigation bar (as a staff member or superuser)